mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 ![RPI Login](./images/ubunut-login.png 'RPI Login')

-4. Next we will install a lightweighted version of desktop in your raspberry pi to make things easier
+4. Next we will install a lightweighted version of desktop in your raspberry pi to make things easier considering our end user, if you feel more comfortable using PuTTY you dont need the desktop.

     Type the following command